Frequently Asked Questions

 An overall undergraduate GPA of 3.0 (on a scale of 4)

 The Graduate Record Examination General Test (GRE) is required for admission.
-Scores from GRE tests taken through July 31, 2011 must have a combined score of at least 304 on the quantitative and verbal sections, and of at least 4 (out of 6) on the writing assessment section.
+Scores from GRE tests taken after July 31, 2011 must have a combined score of at least 304 on the quantitative and verbal sections, and of at least 4 (out of 6) on the writing assessment section.

 Students must have undergraduate coursework in biology (two courses with labs), chemistry (two courses with labs), and statistics (one semester).
 One year of another physical or natural science may be substituted for either biology or chemistry.
 The admissions committee recognizes that some students with exceptional backgrounds and training in other areas – either another science or social science – may wish to enter the program.
 These students are encouraged to apply and will be considered on a case-by-case basis, but should understand that they may be required to take one or more additional science courses.